 Difference Between Synthetic and Natural Clothing Materials.

 How the Proton Health App Supports Eczema Management.

 Irritants come in various forms, and sometimes, the most important one is the very thing that you wear each day - your clothes..
 Choosing the right clothing materials is crucial in managing your eczema.
 It can either help to regulate your body temperature, prevent itching, and avoid irritation.
 Or it can be the very source of your itching and irritation.

 Our trusted partners at Eczema Clothing are experts in designing garments specifically for those with sensitive skin conditions.
-Here, they share years of wisdom on the best materials and several pro laundry tips aimed at preventing skin irritation.
-You'll also find a range of a range of their clothing in the Proton Health app!
+Here, with their support, we're sharing years of wisdom on the best materials and several pro laundry tips aimed at preventing skin irritation.

 Best Clothing Materials for Eczema-Prone Skin

 When selecting the most suitable clothing for eczema sufferers, it is essential to consider the fabric's properties.
 Natural materials like organic cotton, silk, Tencel, and bamboo are known to be gentle on sensitive skin, breathable, and hypoallergenic.
 Moreover, they contribute positively to the environment.
 These smooth fabrics lack harsh textile fibres that can prick and irritate delicate skin.